Benchmark and Tasks¶

 Split by scene ID (u1..u800).

-- Tests whether a model trained on one set of environments can generalize to unseen scenes
+- tests whether a model trained on one group of environments can generalize to unseen scenes

 dense¶